 - Have high insurance deductible and/or little savings in the event of a medical emergency covered by critical illness insurance

 - Would experience a significant financial burden if you were unable to work due to a condition covered by critical illness insurance

 If none of the aforementioned apply to you, you may be better off considering disability insurance, asset-based long-term care, term life insurance or a permanent insurance policy.
-For help finding the right coverage for your needs and financial goals, schedule a complimentary consultation with a Paradigm Life Wealth Strategist.

 We can walk you through the pros and cons of each type of insurance and suggest additional types of riders not discussed in this article that might better suit you and your family.
 We help clients in all 50 states and Canada customize life insurance policies to optimally grow and protect wealth so you can secure the financial future of your dreams.